The Magnaphone

 The Magnaphone was a system for distributing music and news over a wide area through purpose-dedicated telephone lines.
 This article caught my eye because it mentioned water-cooled gramophone pickups, a concept I had not encountered before.

-Left: The first page of the Magnaphone article: 1912
+Left: The first page of an article on the Magnaphone: 1912

 A very wordy introduction to the idea.
 Copy must have been in short supply for this issue.